cube-js/cube/guides/real-time-dashboard/content/2a_cubejs_backend_with_bigquery.md

 Once you have a GCP project with billing enabled (by starting a free trial or using a coupon, for example), you can move on to the next steps.

-As a dataset we'll use a sample public events dataset - `cubejs-examples.stats.events`.
+As a dataset, we'll use a sample public events dataset—`cubejs-examples.stats.events`.
 Feel free to use your own dataset if you have one.

-## Creating Cube.js Application
+## Creating a Cube.js Application

 We are going to use Cube.js CLI to create our backend application; let's first install it.